emargsm/emargsm.github.io/09DDP/slidify/index.md

 <div class="left">
 This is a sample of the output from the application, mapping 10 tweets from the dataset.

-It does not include the app's full UI, which is found [in the application itself](https://emargsm.shinyapps.io/doggomap).
+It does not include the app's full UI, which is found <a href="https://emargsm.shinyapps.io/doggomap/">in the application itself</a>.
 </div>
 <div class="right">